Codecademy/docs/content/javascript/concepts/array-methods/map.md

 The callback function accepts the following parameters:

-element, required, is the current element we are iterating through. index, optional, is the index of the current element we are iterating through. array, optional, is the array that `map()` was called on.
+- `element`, required, is the current element we are iterating through.
+- `index`, optional, is the index of the current element we are iterating through.
+- `array`, optional, is the array that `map()` was called on.

 ## Examples